At the Movies (Rugrats): Plot

 They climb up into the projection booths, perceiving the film projectors as "spaghetti merry-go-rounds".
-They check each movie until they find the right one, and are awed by the movie.
+They check each movie until they find the right one and are awed by the movie.
 Lou goes to the concession stand to get some snacks.
 As Phil tries to get a look because the others are crowding the window, Phil falls onto one of the film projectors and starts riding it around.
 Soon the rest of the babies start riding them.
 Then they grab the films and run around with them, tangling them up together as the films begin to unravel and break.

 Seeing the damage they've done, the babies quickly rush back downstairs as the projectionist notices the incredible mess and tries to save the film unsuccessfully.
-Grandpa Lou finds them after getting some snacks from the concession stand (he comments on the mess the babies caused, telling Larry and Steve how in his time they knew how to keep a work place clean).
+Grandpa Lou finds them after getting some snacks from the concession stand (he comments on the mess the babies caused, telling Larry and Steve how in his time they knew how to keep a workplace clean).
 Grandpa Lou takes them back with him to the Dummi Bears movie, which catches in the projector and melts The Land Without Smiles at the climax, leaving most of the audience groaning.
 The babies smile at each other at this, while Grandpa Lou eats some popcorn.

-As the patrons leave due to not receiving a refund, the pictures going black when they were getting to important scenes, and complain about the taste of the popcorn (due to the mess the babies have made in the concession stand), Stu is angry at the fact that The Land Without Smiles went out at the climax.
+The Westside Octoplex theater was closed due to disasters as the patrons leave for not receiving a refund, the pictures going black when they were getting to important scenes, and the guys thinking about if they saw a ghost and complaining about the taste of the popcorn (due to the mess the babies have made in the concession stand and destroyed the film projectors), and Stu is angry at the fact that The Land Without Smiles went out at the climax.
 Didi tells him that they will have to wait until The Land Without Smiles comes out on video.
 But at least they think that Tommy can go through a whole movie without any fuss.
 Because they didn't see the ending, Didi and Stu decide to go out to see the movie again next week, but at a different theater.
 As Grandpa Lou eats a candy bar in the back seat, Tommy takes notice of a flashing Reptar billboard as they drive by.